 - Disable maximum polyphony - Ignores the Max poly setting in Miscellaneous Channel Settings but does NOT ignore Mono option if selected.

 - Dithering - Applies 32 to 16-Bit dithering to 16-Bit .wav and .mp3 files.
 Dither should only be applied once to 16 Bit audio file during the final render (if at all).
 FL Studio uses a 'shaped' Dither algorithm that shifts most of the dithering 'hiss' above 10 kHz.

 What is dithering?
-Simply, dithering randomizes the value of the least significant bit when making bit-depth conversions (32 to 16 for example).
+Simply, hiss.
+Yes really.
+Dithering randomizes the value of the least significant bit when making bit-depth conversions (32 to 16 for example).
 The least significant bit in the digital audio file represents the smallest possible change in output level.
+This then is noise added at about -96 dB for 16 Bit export.
 The purpose of dither is to break up the predictability of rounding errors that happen during the bit-depth conversion.
 Rounding errors affect only the value of the least significant bit so dithering randomizes this value (0 or 1), according to the dither formula used.
 If dithering is not used, these rounding errors correlate with the audio signal and so generate alias frequencies.
 When dithering is used these alias frequencies are replaced by an additional background hiss.
 Hiss is generally less distracting or noticeable than aliasing and so dithering has become a standard process to apply to the final 16 bit render ready for CD.

 NOTE: Both the bit-reduction induced aliasing noise (without dither) or the hiss (with dither) is only audible in very, very quiet parts of a recording, where the music is approaching

 the limits of the bit-depth AND you have the volume turned up very loud.
 If you are hearing noise artifacts and your track is playing at normal listening levels, then it is some other type of noise, probably resample based aliasing